Mark Goodier: BBC Radio 1

-Goodier co-presented Radio 1's Weekend Breakfast Show (with Liz Kershaw and Sybil Ruscoe (Kershaw's stand-in), and he quickly progressed to a drivetime slot.
+Goodier co-presented Radio 1's Weekend Breakfast Show with Liz Kershaw and Sybil Ruscoe (Kershaw's stand-in), and in April 1989 he took over the Monday-Thursday drivetime slot.
 He created The Evening Session and hosted it between 1990 and 1993.
-During this period, he also presented the UK Top 40 chart countdown on Sunday evenings and was also an established host on Top of the Pops, along with several of his BBC Radio 1 colleagues.
+During this period, he also presented the UK Top 40 chart countdown on Sunday evenings from 30 Sep 1990 and was also an established host on Top of the Pops, along with several of his BBC Radio 1 colleagues.
+But the very first Top 40 presented he on 21 Feb 1988.

-Many acclaimed bands and artists recorded sessions for Goodier at the BBC's Maida Vale Studios, some of which were commercially released.
+Bands and artists recorded sessions for Goodier at the BBC's Maida Vale Studios, some of which were commercially released.
 In 1992, Nirvana's "odds-and-sods" release, Incesticide, featured several songs recorded for Goodier's BBC show.
 The album reached the top 40 on both sides of the Atlantic and achieved Platinum status in America.
 A further session recording was "Something in the Way", released on the 2011 edition of Nevermind.

-When Simon Mayo left Radio 1 Breakfast in 1993, former Radio 1 controller Matthew Bannister approached Steve Wright to take over the slot.
-Wright said that he would not do so immediately after Mayo, and Bannister asked Goodier to host for four months in late 1993.
+When Simon Mayo left Radio 1 Breakfast in 1993, Radio 1 controller Matthew Bannister approached Steve Wright to take over the slot.
+Wright said that he would not do so immediately, and Bannister asked Goodier to host for four months in late 1993.
 He then shifted to afternoons, then back to his old drivetime slot in 1995.
-In the same year, he returned to the chart show after Bruno Brookes left the station.
+In the same year on 23 April, he returned to the chart show for the first time since 1 March 1992 after Bruno Brookes left the station.

 In 1997, Goodier took on a Saturday and Sunday morning slot after quitting daily radio to establish his production company, WiseBuddah.
 He spent his final two years at Radio 1 only presenting the Top 40 show, before leaving the station entirely in 2002 owing to falling audiences and BBC bosses considering him "too old for the job."
 Goodier's final show was broadcast on 17 November that year, which also marked the 50th anniversary of the UK Singles Chart.
-In addition to this, from 2001 Goodier was also frequently heard standing in for presenters on BBC Radio 2 when taking their holiday.
+In addition to this, from 2001 Goodier also stood in for presenters on BBC Radio 2 when taking their holiday.